-- make a presentation on her/his research at least once within six months to an interested audience, organised by the Academy;
+- make a presentation on her/his research to an interested audience, organized by the Academy;

 - make a contribution to one of the following publishing outlets of the OSCE Academy in Bishkek: